MicrosoftDocs/appcenter-docs/docs/diagnostics/limitations.md

 - Attachments are only available for Android, Xamarin, Unity, UWP, WPF and WinForms platforms.
 - You can define a maximum of 20 properties per error, anything beyond that limit will be rejected.
 - The maximum number of characters per error property key and error property value is 125 characters.
 - App Center only accepts up to 60 handled errors per minute per unique app.
-We will not ingest any errors that exceed this limit.
+We will not ingest or process any errors that exceed this limit.